What You Should Know About the Types of Epoxy

 Can I apply multiple layers of doming resin or casting resin?

-Both will take additional layers.
+Both can take additional layers.
 You can wait until the previous layer is fully cured before applying the next layer, or if you only wait until the previous resin layer starts to gel, you can pour the next layer and minimize the lines between them.

 If you want to see differences between the types of epoxy, this video shows more: